 Panax Ginseng Delivers Measurable Results

 Korean red ginseng produces the strongest evidence among herbal options, with studies that show improvements in sexual function when men take 600mg three times daily.
-The herb works by improving nitric oxide production and blood vessel function.
-Panax ginseng maintains a generally safe profile for short-term use, unlike yohimbe which carries serious cardiovascular risks that make medical supervision mandatory.
+The herb works by improving nitric oxide production and blood vessel function, and it may promote relaxation of smooth muscles involved in erections.
+Panax ginseng maintains a generally safe profile for short-term use, unlike yohimbe which carries serious cardiovascular risks, including heart attack, that make medical supervision mandatory.
 DHEA supplements show potential for men with high blood pressure-related ED, but long-term use creates hormonal imbalances that outweigh benefits.

 Circulation-Boosting Foods Work Better Than Isolated Supplements